cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 Another important determinant of the ability for small pools to compete with larger pools is the mandatory minimum fee (minFee parameter) which is currently 340₳.
 This minimum fee is a higher percentage of the total rewards for a small pool compared to a larger pool.
 It means that delegator yields for a small pool will not exceed 4.0% until the pool has at least 10.0% saturation (currently ~6.8M₳).
 This is a significant barrier to entry for small pools.

 Billions of ADA is currently staked in pools with nearly 0 pledge and extremely high leverage.
 Also, a billion ADA is currently pledged in nearly saturated private pools closed to community delegation.
 There are very few public pools accepting community delegation with pledge amounts between 5M₳ and 60M₳ and the vast majority of public pools have less than 1M₳ pledge.
 The following bubble chart shows the distribution of stake as a function of group leverage on a log(Stake) vs log(Leverage) scale.
 The current pledge incentive mechanism only becomes relevant in a small segment of this chart below a leverage of 10 and above a pledge amount of 10M₳.
 The Single Pool Operator Alliance (SPA) is a collective of ~2250 individual pools and pool operators with a collective stake of 5B₳ at an average leverage factor of only 22.
-The SPA is the anchor of decentralization on Cardano.

 <img src="stake vs leverage current.png">